reflectivity/reflectivity.github.io/projects/simple_model.md

 ## simplified model description for .ort files

+A joint project by the *file formats* and the *data analysis* working groups.

 This is a collection of ideas for how to describe a reflectometry sample in a **simple** and **flexible** way.
 This might be a first step towards a general and comprehensive sample description language.